Skip to content

 1. The relax_job function was pre-defined in quacc with a @job decorator, which is why we did not need to include it here.

-2. The workflow has been dispatched to the Prefect server at this point.
+2. The workflow has been dispatched to the Prefect server at this point and the result returned.

 Important